Azure/azure-sdk-for-python/samples/smoketest/README.md

-# Azure Smoke Tests for Python
+# Azure Smoke Test for Python
 This sample code is a smoke test to ensure that Azure Preview for Python work while loaded into the same process by performing 2 or more actions with them.

 Libraries tested: